How I Turned My Major Mistake Into A Successful Marketing Career

-I thought coming from a math background I would specialize in something similar, like banking or investing, but when I realized marketing was the course I always jumped to doing work for first, I took steps to do that more.
+Coming from a math background, I thought I would specialize in something similar, like banking or investing, but when I realized marketing was the course I always jumped to doing work for first, I took steps to do that more.
 I fell in love with marketing.

 How did you get your foot in the door at LoyaltyOne?